katsign/note-taker/README.md

 ## *Usage*
 ### Note Taker allows you to view both the posted input data as listed 'Notes' and those actual JSON objects in the database at different endpoints in the app.
 - From the homepage, when you click `Get Started` you are taken to the `/notes` endpoint.
-This displays the two test notes already saved in the database and an interface to begin typing a new `Note Title` and `Note Text.`
+This displays the two test notes already saved in the database and an interface to begin typing a new `Note Title` and `Note Text`.
 - Write your new note and click the save icon that appears up top to post to the database.
 This will also append to the list of notes on the left.
-- To view the JSON objects, type this path into your browser while running the local server: `http://localhost:3000/api/notes`
+- To view the JSON objects, type this path into your browser while running the local server: `http://localhost:3000/api/notes`.

 ## *Screenshots*
 ![Demo of Note Taker Homepage](./public/assets/screenshots/home.png)